 Mortality rates have a very specific meaning – it’s deaths from a given cause from the population.
 What people mean when they say mortality rate is actually case fatality rate: how many people who get COVID will die?
-That’s very difficult to calculate right now.
-It’s easy to identify how many people have died of COVID.
-But we don’t really know how many people have had it.
+That rate is calculated by dividing the number of COVID-19 deaths by the number of COVID-19 cases, but that’s very difficult to calculate right now.
+It’s easy to identify how many people have died of COVID, but we don’t really know how many people have had it.

 That’s a great idea.
 We track it internally, and are working to add that and average hospital stay to the dashboard in the next set of improvements.